-Green Tips for Christmas
+Green Tips for the Holidays

-Instead of battery-powered toys and games, keep the kids on your list active with a gift of sporting equipment or a voucher for an outdoor activity.
+Keep the kids on your list active with a gift of sporting equipment or a voucher for an outdoor activity.

-When wrapping gifts, go for reusable cloth gift bags instead of the paper ones, or skip bags altogether by grabbing some vintage cookie tins at your local second-hand store to use instead.
+Use reusable cloth gift bags instead of the paper ones, or skip bags altogether by grabbing some vintage cookie tins at your local second-hand store to use instead.

 "Christmas, children, is not a date.
 It is a state of mind".